hai-vr/documentation/docs/products/retexturing-assistant/index.md

 - **Photoshop**: Writes DIBV5 format to the clipboard, which is preferred by Photoshop.
 - **GIMP**: Writes PNG format to the clipboard, which is preferred by GIMP.
 - **DIB**: Writes DIB format, which is often abused by programs to support transparency despite being a format that isn't supposed to support it (32-bit RGB with 8 bits unused).
+- **Resonite**: Create a PNG file in a temporary folder, and copies the path to that file to the clipboard.
+Pasting this in the <HaiTag requiresResonite={true} short={true} /> window will import that file.

 :::tip[Compatibility notes]
 - When using Photoshop, support for external transparent pictures stored inside the clipboard is confirmed in Photoshop 2024,